 Data fabrics continuously identify and connect diverse forms of data from disparate sources to reveal unique relationship points between available data that's relevant to businesses.
 A good way to think about data fabric would be to think about the human brain - it stores information in different parts and is also able to connect the right dots between different kinds of information stored in different places.
 Before we delve into a deeper understanding of the data fabric, let's get a quick sense of why it's caught the fancy of all.

-Distributed computing environments, disparate data sources, domain specific applications - are all necessary (some would add evils) for organizations who take their data seriously.
+Distributed computing environments, disparate data sources, domain-specific applications - are all necessary (some would add evils) for organizations that take their data seriously.
 Ultimately, why do they exist?
-Of course, to add to the knowledge of the people, processes and products.
-For that all of these different kinds of data - need to be processed quickly, reliably and efficiently - and that's challenging.
+Of course, to add to the knowledge of the people, processes, and products.
+For that all of these different kinds of data - need to be processed quickly, reliably, and efficiently - and that's challenging.
 Enter: Data Fabric.

 What is data fabric?

 A data fabric is a composable, flexible and scalable way to maximize the value of data in an organization.
 It's not one tool or process, rather an emerging design concept that gives a framework to think about how to stack existing tools, resources, and processes.